Chevron B18 (FB) car-by-car histories

 Formula B Chevron B18s from 1973 onwards

 Only one of the four Formula B Chevron B18s can be tracked from 1972 into 1973: Carl Liebich's being sold to Frank Sangiorgio.
 Of the other three B18b drivers in 1972, Freddy van Beuren was not seen in FB at all in 1973, Aubrey O'Connor moved to USAC stock cars, and Jim Dunkel moved into F5000.
 In February 1973, Fred Opert advertised two B18s: the "ex-Carl Liebich" blue and yellow car and the "ex-Fred Van Beuren" orange and yellow car which had done "10 races from new".
 He sold the Liebich to Sangiorgio and there is some evidence that he sold the Van Beuren car to Dean Lundgreen.
 A couple of weeks later James Dunkel advertised his car.
 There was no mention in 1973 of the Aubrey O'Connor car.

-As well as Sangiorgio, Dean Lundgreen appeared a few times in a Chevron B18 in 1973, and Gregg Reppart appeared with a B18 in a Washington Region SCCA National at Summit Point in June 1973, so between them they account for three of the B18s known to be the US.
-Paul Wheatley still had the ex-Brian Redman F2 in Canada in 1973, and the ex-Nick May B17b/B18 was also somewhere in North America.
+As well as Sangiorgio and Lundgreen, Gregg Reppart appeared with a B18 in a Washington Region SCCA National at Summit Point in June 1973, so between them they account for three of the B18s known to be the US.
+Paul Wheatley still had the ex-Brian Redman F2 Chevron B18 in Canada in 1973, and the ex-Nick May B17b/B18 was also somewhere in North America.

-In 1974, Sangiorgio and Lundgreen continued racing their B18s, Malcolm MacLeod of Western Ohio Region raced an unidentified B18, and there were two other drivers in Central Division whose Chevrons are unidentified: Chuck Shannon of Western Ohio Region who scored two points and Tom Gloviak of Chicago Region won scored one.
+In 1974, Sangiorgio and Lundgreen continued racing their B18s, Malcolm MacLeod of Western Ohio Region raced an unidentified B18, and Chuck Shannon of Western Ohio Region scored two points in Central Division FB in a completely unidentified Chevron.
 Macleod raced for Fastrack Operations Inc in Dayton, Ohio, who also had a Chevron Formula B car on their books in 1973 which was raced by Chip Mead.
 Chuck Shannon, also from Dayton, Ohio, was entered in the Road America June Sprints in a Chevron "B25" and it is possible both MacLeod and Shannon were having outings in Mead's Chevron.
-Gloviak was presumably related to John Gloviak, also of Chicago, who had raced Formula Ford in 1973, may have been the Charles Shannon who was sales manager for John Walther's Mall Pontiac dealership in Dayton.
+Shannon, who had raced Formula Ford in 1973, may have been the Charles Shannon who was sales manager for John Walther's Mall Pontiac dealership in Dayton.
 His SCCA licence was not renewed for 1975 and the car he was driving in 1974 remains unknown.